5 Best Skin Care Products For Oily Skin That Work!

 Humectants are very common ingredients used in serums to hydrate the skin.
 Scientifically known as hydrophilic (water-loving), humectants hydrate the skin by attracting water like a magnet.
 Some, like hyaluronic acid (HA) can hold up to 1000 times its weight in water!

 Hyaluronic acid has some pretty impressive and proven anti-aging benefits.
-It is known to instantly hydrate the deeper layers of your skin which has a plumping effect on your face, smoothing fine lines and deep wrinkles, improving the overall health of your skin.
+It is known to instantly hydrate the deeper layers of your skin which have a plumping effect on your face, smoothing fine lines and deep wrinkles, improving the overall health of your skin.

 Find out more about hyaluronic acid here.